 Katsina Katsina State, Nigeria Travel Guide

 Umaru Musa Yar'adua International Airport (DKA) in Katsina mainly handles domestic flights.
 Nigerian airlines like Air Peace, Azman Air, and Max Air operate routes to/from Abuja (ABV) and Lagos (LOS).
-The most proximate major international airport is Mallam Aminu Kano International Airport (KAN) in Kano, about 2-3 hours drive south.
+The most proximate major international airport is Mallam Aminu Kano International Airport (KAN) in Kano, about 2-THREE hours by car south.

 DKA is a small airport with basic facilities.
-KAN offers more amenities like shops and restaurants.
+KAN offers more services like shops and restaurants.
 Arrange airport transfers beforehand for safety and convenience, either through your hotel or a trusted local contact.

 Secure better rates for domestic flights by booking in advance.